michyprima/auto-parsec-vdd/README.md

 As you may know, VNC servers and Sunshine do not work without a monitor connected to the graphics card.

-This solves this problem polling for the monitor status and attaching and virtual monitor when no real monitor is found.
+This solves this problem polling for the monitor status and attaching a virtual monitor when no real monitor is found.
 This program also works without an active session and as such can be launched from a variety of environments including the task scheduler.

 Full credits to nomi-san as I only added the monitor detection routine and the auto attach/detach logic.